o-biotech/public-web-docs/docs/cloud-apps/integrate-iot-api.md

 hide_table_of_contents: true
 ---

-# Integrating with OpenBiotech APIs Overview
+# Integrating with OpenEnsemble APIs Overview

 Serving as a reverse proxy, an API Proxy processor makes it possible to access APIs without divulging sensitive security keys.

-To connect to OpenBiotech APIs or any other APIs, we need to configure an API proxy by adding it to our project (that was set up in the previous section).
-Let’s create an API proxy for OpenBiotech's Warm API.
+To connect to OpenEnsemble APIs or any other APIs, we need to configure an API proxy by adding it to our project (that was set up in the previous section).
+Let’s create an API proxy for OpenEnsemble's Warm API.

 ## Configure an API Proxy